 John Keble is a Church of England Primary School where we aim is to develop confident, religiously literate children.
-Our religious education offers a balance of teaching key content and concepts as well as giving the opportunity for children to reflect and develop their personal views on what they have learnt from religion and how that may impact their actions.
-RE teaching champions questioning and expression of views to encourage children to develop their skills to appreciate and appraise different perspectives.
+Our religious education offers a balance of teaching key content and concepts as well as giving the opportunity for children to reflect and develop their personal views on what they have learnt from religion and how that may impact their actions as well as to appreciate and appraise different perspectives.

 We follow the London Diocesan Board for Schools (LDBS) scheme of work exploring each unit through 'big questions'.
 Two-thirds of the RE curriculum is focused on Christianity and one third on other religions including Hinduism, Buddhism, Judaism, Sikhism and Islam.